WilsonImmunologyLab/WilsonImmunologyLab.github.io/people.md

     img: ../../img/people/people.jpeg
     desc: Chloe is a bioinformatics analyst in the Wilson Lab.
 Students:
-  - name: Dustin Shaw
-    img: ../../img/people/dustin.jpeg
-    desc: Dustin is studying the role of B-cells in the development of the intestinal pathologies associated with primary sclerosing cholangitis (PSC).
-Specifically, he uses the mAb generation technique to see if B-cells in PSC target any specific antigens.

 Group:
   - name: Nai-Ying Zheng
     img: ../../img/people/people.jpeg